FBI Looks for Link Between 2 Ambush Killings of Officers

 The shooting shocked Ben Lomond, a town of about 6,000 people tucked up in the Santa Cruz mountains.

-“It just breaks my heart that this keeps happening,” she said, as teary-eyed deputies entered the building.

-Hundreds of people, including Gutzwiller's young son and widow, attended a vigil Sunday at 2:26 p.m., the time authorities received the call the day before that he had been shot.
-There was a long applause when the sheriff acknowledged the community's support for law enforcement officers.
+Gutzwiller was married with a young son and a second on the way.

-Hart said Gutzwiller never had a citizen's complaint in his 14 years with the department, and praised the sergeant's community approach to policing.
+At the vigil, Hart stood with Gutzwiller's widow and son as he praised the sergeant's community approach to policing.

 “He was kind, patient, caring, empathetic.
 He can take enforcement action when he needed to, but he would rather communicate his way through any problem that was in front of him,” Hart said.